stain/ro-crate-paper/manuscript.md

 Following the textual description alone, researchers would be forced to jump straight to evaluate "Replicable" by rewriting the pipeline from scratch.
 This can be expensive and error-prone.
 They would firstly need to install all the software dependencies and download reference datasets.
 This can be a daunting task in and of itself, which may have to be repeated multiple times as workflows typically are developed at small scale on desktop computers, scaled up to local clusters, and potentially put into production using cloud instances, each of which will have different requirements for software installations.

 In recent years the situation has been greatly improved by software packaging and container technologies like Docker and Conda, which have seen increased adoption in life sciences [@doi:10.1007/s41019-017-0050-4] thanks to collaborative efforts such as BioConda [@doi:10.1038/s41592-018-0046-7] and BioContainers [@doi:10.1093/bioinformatics/btx192], and support by Linux distributions (e.g. Debian Med [@doi:10.1186/1471-2105-11-S12-S5]).
 As of May 2021, more than 7000 software packages are available [in BioConda alone] (https://anaconda.org/bioconda/), and 9000 containers [in BioContainers](https://biocontainers.pro/#/registry).
-Docker and Conda have gained integration in workflow systems such as Snakemake, Galaxy and Nextflow, meaning a downloaded workflow definition can now be executed on a "blank" machine (except for the workflow engine) with the underlying analytical tools installed on demand.
+Docker and Conda have gained integration in workflow systems such as Snakemake [@doi:10.1093/bioinformatics/bts480], Galaxy [@doi:10.1093/nar/gky379] and Nextflow [@doi:10.1038/nbt.3820], meaning a downloaded workflow definition can now be executed on a "blank" machine (except for the workflow engine) with the underlying analytical tools installed on demand – but even here there is a reproducibility challenge, for instance [Docker Hub's retention policy will expire container images after 6 months](https://www.docker.com/blog/docker-hub-image-retention-policy-delayed-and-subscription-updates/), or lack of recording versions of transitive dependencies of Conda packages could cause incompatibilities if the packages are subsequently updated.
+Except for brief metadata in their repositories, these containers and packages do not capture any semantic relationships of their content – rather their opaqueness and wrapping of arbitrary binary tools makes such relationships harder to find.

+From this we see that computational workflows are themselves complex digital objects that needs to be recorded not just as files, but in the context of their execution environment, dependencies and analytical purpose in research – as well as their FAIR metadata (e.g. version, license, attribution and identifiers).

 # Conclusion

 RO-Crate provides a lightweight approach to packaging digital research artefacts with structured metadata, assisting developers and researchers to produce and consume FAIR data archives of their ROs, including PIDs, context and provenance of research artefacts.
 Aggregated data may be large and distributed, or located in regular folders on a file system.

 As a set of best practice recommendations, developed by an open and broad community, RO-Crate shows how to use "just enough" Linked Data standards in a consistent way, with structured metadata using a rich base vocabulary that can cover general-purpose contextual relations, whilst retaining extensibility to domain- and application-specific uses.

-RO-Crate is supported by multiple open source tools and libraries, fits into the larger landscape of open scholarly communication and FAIR Digital Object infrastructure, and can be easily integrated into data repository platforms.
+The adoption of simple web technologies in the RO-Crate specification has helped a rapid development of a wide variety of supporting open source tools and libraries.
+RO-Crate fits into the larger landscape of open scholarly communication and FAIR Digital Object infrastructure, and can be  integrated into data repository platforms.
 RO-Crate can be applied as a data/metadata exchange mechanism, assist in long-term archival preservation of metadata and data, or simply used at small-scale by individual researchers.
 Thanks to its strong community support, new and improved profiles and tools are continuously added to the RO-Crate tooling landscape, making it easier for adopters to find examples and support for their own use case.

 # Acknowledgements